beeva-arturomartinez/beeva-best-practices/big_data/spark/README.md

 ### Packing applications

 If your code depends on other projects, you will need to package them alongside your application in order to distribute the code to a Spark cluster.
 To do this, create an assembly jar (or “uber” jar) containing your code and its dependencies.
 Both sbt and Maven have assembly plugins.
 When creating assembly jars, list Spark and Hadoop as provided dependencies; these need not be bundled since they are provided by the cluster manager at runtime.
-Once you have an assembled jar you can call the bin/spark-submit script as shown here while passing your jar.
+Once you have an assembled jar you can call the bin/spark-submit script as shown later while passing your jar.

 build.sbt example: